cookie-information/android-release-test/Readme.md

 ```kotlin
 implementation("com.cookieinformation:mobileconsents:<latest_release>")
 ```

+#### Concept
+The `MobileConsentSdk` is designed to use it with Kotlin and Coroutines.
+For those who doesn't use Coroutines we provide wrapper `CallbackMobileConsentSdk` that uses callbacks.

 #### Error Handling
-All exceptions thrown by SDK are wrapped by an `IOException` and passed to the `onFailure` method of a `CallListener` callback.
+All exceptions thrown by SDK are wrapped by an `IOException` and thrown by SDK methods or passed to the `onFailure` method of a `CallListener` callback in case of using `CallbackMobileConsentSdk`.

 #### Async operations
-All SDK's public methods are executed asynchronously, on background thread pool.
-You should rely on callbacks (`CallListener`) to handle operation results.
-You can easily wrap those callbacks with Coroutines / LiveData / RxJava etc, if you use any of them.
-Note that if you want to process result on the main thread (update UI etc.) you have to switch the thread yourself.
-Every method of the SDK returns a `Subscription` object, which you can use to cancel the ongoing request (see the `Async operation cancelling` section).
+All SDK's public methods are executed asynchronously using Coroutines on a IO thread pool.
+If you do not want to use Coroutines, you may use `CallbackMobileConsentSdk` where you should rely on callbacks (`CallListener`) to handle operation results.
+The callbacks, by default, are executed on **Main Thread**.
+You can easily wrap those callbacks with LiveData / RxJava etc, if you use any of them.
+Every method of the callback version of the SDK returns a `Subscription` object, which you can use to cancel the ongoing request (see the `Async operation cancelling` section).

 #### Dependencies: